by C.A. Chicoine

 “There's a cell number in that envelope.
 Leave a message as soon as you have the data.
 You'll then be contacted where to have it delivered,” Domino instructed Ian.
 “And remember, time is of the essence.”

 “Take him to the Tyrell Corporation,” the driver ordered the man.
-The man winced as the driver spoke to him.
+The man winced when the driver spoke to him.
 Speaking louder to him, the driver said, “Do you understand?”

 “Yes,” the man replied, “to the Tyrell Corporation.”